ann-Eel1a_KRHNg-unsplash

 Male Grief

-Typically, women will choose to talk through their feelings of grief with friends and family while men tend to cope with it though thoughts and actions.
+Typically, women will choose to talk through their feelings of grief with friends and family.
+While men tend to cope with it though thoughts and actions.
 Philip Karahassan (founder of Therapy in London, Psychotherapist and Psychologist) believes that society tends to look more virtuously on women’s apparent innate ability to recognise and express their emotions.
 And this actually makes it more difficult for men to open up about their grief.

 He said, “That lack of expression can make us look for other ways to deal with grief such as destructive behaviours, just in order to defer feeling any grief.
 This can range from rage and anger to substance abuse.
 It can feel like it is working in the short term but leads to destructive habits and a build-up of hard to deal with emotions.”